codefordallas/codefordallas.github.io/docs/CI_Explainer.md

 # About This File

-In order to assist our volunteers in understanding [the Continuous Integration file](../.github/workflows/ci.yaml), this file will be providing links and additional insights.
+In order to assist our volunteers in understanding [the Continuous Integration file](../.github/workflows/ci.yaml), this README will be providing links and additional insights.

 This will not be a complete explanation - you can learn more [here](https://docs.github.com/en/actions/learn-github-actions).